team-friendo/signalboost/README.md

 ### (5) Provision and deploy Signalboost

-This step uses ansible to provision a server, install signalboost and all of its dependencies, then deploy and run signalboost.
+This step uses ansible to provision a server, install Signalboost and all of its dependencies, then deploy and run Signalboost.

 It uses four playbooks (all of which can be found in the `ansible/playbooks` directory):

 1. `provision.yml` (sets up users and system dependencies, performs basic server hardening)
-1. `deploy.yml` (builds signalboost docker containers, installs and runs signalboost inside of them)
+1. `deploy.yml` (builds Signalboost docker containers, installs and runs Signalboost inside of them)
 1. `harden.yml` (performs advanced server hardening -- takes a long time!)

 You can run all playbooks with one command: